wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-distributed.rst

 -  **inputs.conf**: This file specifies the options for reading alerts from the alerts.json file.
 -  **outputs.conf**: This file is for pointing events to indexers.
 It can be a single indexer or a cluster of indexers.
 If it is a cluster of indexers, load balancing has to be configured for the forwarders.
--  **props.conf**: This file provides format and transforming options on the fields of the data to be indexed.
+-  **props.conf**: This file provides the format and transforming options on the fields of the data to be indexed.

 Creating the configuration files